RuleWorld/bionetgen/pybng.md

 ### Getting Started
-See the [Quickstart](https://pybionetgen.readthedocs.io/en/latest/quickstart.html) of the documentation to get started with PyBioNetGen.
+See the [Quickstart](https://pybionetgen.readthedocs.io/en/latest/quickstart.html) section of the documentation to get started with PyBioNetGen.